kojish/hbase-client/README.md

 This is an HBase client example.
-It is tested with HBase version 1.1.2 and HDInsight HBase 3.6.
+It is tested with HBase version 1.1.2 for both stand alone mode and distributed mode.
+HDInsight HBase 3.6 is used for the distributed mode.

-You should install the following before you start:
+You should install the following before you begin:
 1. JDK 1.8.x
 2. Maven 3.x
 3. (Optional) Apache HBase 1.1.2 if you want to try the standalone mode.